intelligent-username/Tachion/data/README.md

 ### Forex

 - We use the Oanda API to collect historical data and for inference.
 Currencies are a lot more volatile but dependent on macroeconomic factors, so we'll be collecting ~15 years of data for training instead of 5.
+- Note that the Oanda api sometimes freezes the currency prices during Holidays and around, so there'll be large gaps in the data.
+Don't forget to engineer features to account for this!